 To create a text slide, click the Add text icon in the slide tray, type in your text in the Title and Body fields, and click done.
 The text slide will appear in your slide tray.

 Some Rooms come with default slide settings that are designed to match the look and feel of the room you are using.
 To override the Slide appearance settings, go to the Customize for this slide section and check Slide appearance settings.
 Choose your preferred slide design from the dropdown and your preferred color.

 You can also customize the Room and presenter settings for individual slides.

-Share almost any image, video, GIF, or audio file with your audience.
-Choose your file with the “New Slide” menu (New Slide > Add Media).
-Alternatively, you can go to the slide tray and click on the Add image icon or the Import file icon.
-Navigate to the file on your hard drive and select one.
+Alternatively, you can navigate to the file on your hard drive and select one to drag in the slide tray.
 To select more than one, hold the Shift key down while you click the ones you want.
 You can also drag and drop your files into the slide tray located at the bottom of the mmhmm window.

-Tip: Change the Add Media window to icon view so you can see the preview images.
+Tip: Change the Add Images or Videos window to icon view so you can see the preview images.

 If you are adding video slides and wish for the audio that's in the video to be audible to your audience, you will need to make a slight configuration to your audio environment.

 Show your audience what’s happening on your computer by selecting the Screens and devices icon.
 You can then choose to share a specific application window, your entire desktop or even your iOS device (just plug it in first).

 - Screen share slides must be added within the menu.
 They can’t be dragged and dropped into the slide tray as you can with image files and movies.